lazorfuzz/liowebrtc/README.md

 For emitting data to peers, LioWebRTC provides a unified, event-based API that enables peers to seamlessly switch between `shout`ing (p2p data channels) or `broadcast`ing (socket.io) to all the peers in a room.
 It's up to you to decide which protocol to use, but socket.io should ideally only be used for transmitting things like metadata, one-off events, etc. Both protocols are real-time, bidirectional, and event-based.

-When joining a room, the device becomes a node in a full mesh network consisting of every other peer in the room, opening a unique data channel to each peer.
+When joining a room, the client becomes a node in a full mesh network consisting of every other peer in the room, opening a unique data channel to each peer.
 For video conferencing, that means a unique video, audio, and data channel is opened for each peer.

 The socket.io connection remains a single bi-directional pipeline between the client and the signaling server.
 It will always be a single connection no matter how many peers there are in the room.